magento/magento2-samples/sample-module-command/README.md

 The following confirms you installed the module correctly:

     example
-        example:check-active-modules              Checks application status (installed or not) example:greeting                          Greeting command
+        example:modules:check-active              Checks application status (installed or not) example:greeting                          Greeting command

 <h2 id="add-register">Add and register the command</h2>